CFMIP/COSPv2.0/README.txt

 atmosphere and simulates the retrievals for several passive (ISCCP, MISR and MODIS) and active (CLUDSAT(radar) and CALIPSO(lidar)) sensors.

-COSP Version 2.0 (COSPv2.0) is a major reorganization and modernization of the previous generation.
-Some of the major differences between v2.0 and previous versions of COSP (e.g.
+COSP Version 2.0 (COSP2) is a major reorganization and modernization of the previous generation of COSP.
+For a detailed description, see https://doi.org/10.5194/gmd-2017-148
-1.4.0) are...
-*) COSPv2.0 now expects subcolumn inputs.
-In previous versions, the subclumns were drawn internally by COSP and provided as an output.
-In COSP2, we provide the resources to calculate subcolumn optical-inputs as were done in previous versions of COSP, however we encourage users to provide COSP with as much information about the host-model as possible.
-*) Explicit initialization of static fields
-*) Paramaterized working precision.

 The simulators in COSP (ISCCP, MISR, MODIS, RADAR (cloudsat) and LIDAR (calipso) have been developed by many institution and agencies: